Confused on what the laws are concerning the laws are in your state regarding the use of a radar detector or laser jammer?

 Heavy Vehicle, Heavy Fine

-Under U.S. federal law, it's illegal for any and all commercial vehicles over 18,000 pounds to operate a radar detector.
-In the following states, state law expands that to commercial vehicles over 10,000 pounds:
+Under U.S. federal law, it's illegal for any and all commercial vehicles over 10,000 pounds to operate a radar detector.
+In addition the following states have their own law specific to commercial vehicles with radar detectors:

 Therefore if you're a professional driver who wants protection, you would want to select a